ShuvoSahaRoy/Java-Project-Admission-System/README.md

 * sqlite-jdbc.jar
 * rs2xml.jar

 Don't forget to resolve those issue by adding jar files.
+Change email section of mainform.java file.
+Go to 1277 you will find the instructions.

 # <a href="https://github.com/ShuvoSahaRoy/Java-Project-Admission-System" ><strong>Project link</strong> </a>